torizon/blog/content/offline-hardware-bound-keys-signing-blog-post.md

 ```
 ## Conclusion

-We have successfully managed to take our keys for our Torizon Cloud repository offline, and use keys generated and
-stored on secure hardware.
-This was initially hard to do because of the lack of documentation, but hopefully this blog
-post helps future users of this feature to work it out swiftly, and the usage of hardware modules rises.
+We have successfully managed to take our keys for our Torizon Cloud repository offline, and use keys generated and stored on secure hardware.
+This was initially hard to do because it required figuring out a number of details about the exact signature scheme and settings to use for the external tooling, and understandably that wasn't documented on the Torizon site.
+This blog post provided a good, concrete example of how to do it with a Yubikey, and will help future users of this feature to get it working out of the box.
+Ultimately, more people using offline key storage and hardware modules is a good thing for software supply chains, and I hope this post encourages more people to do exactly that.

 Thanks for reading!